Complete College Application Checklist for Art Students (PDF)

 Why a Checklist Matters

-Art school applications go beyond the basics—your portfolio, artist statement, and even letters of recommendation often require just as much attention as your transcripts or essays.
+However, these additional pieces require you to get even more organized.
 When programs have their own platforms and deadlines, a simple oversight can delay or derail an otherwise strong application.
 A checklist gives you a visual roadmap to follow, making sure you don’t miss anything critical.
+Why not use your amazing visual talents to make the spreadsheet fun with colors, shapes and fonts!?

 Portfolio Prep Tips